chidimo/hack-nairaland/README.md

 # Hack [Nairaland](https://nairaland.com) - an exercise on web scraping.

-## What you can do with this notebook
+## Functionalities offered by this project

-1. Export all comments ever made by a user to an excel file (other formats may be added).
+1. Export all comments ever made by a user to an excel file (other formats can easily be added).
 1. Export all post titles from a section within a range that you specify to an excel file (other formats may be added).
 1. Get all unique commenters on a post
 1. Get all commenters on a post and their comment frequency